dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 ?
 Which modules would you like to include? angular-animate.js, angular-cookies.js, angular-resource.js...
 ```

-After the process has finished, just execute `grunt serve`, and what that's going to go it's going to start up a web server on your own computer using `node.js` and it's going to open a web browser with your application.
+After the process has finished, just execute `grunt serve`, that's going to start up a web server on your own computer using `node.js` and it's going to open a web browser with your application.
 You'll see something like this:

 ![screenshot](/images/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman/screenshot1.png)